Megan McPherson / Lisa Sewards / Andrew Weatherill

 Lisa Sewards uses traditional intaglio printmaking, etching on photopolymer plates, and digital technology to examine the parachute paradox: a symbol of hope and strength that floats, passive and delicate, on air.

-Andrew Weatherill navigates changing urban spaces to investigate perception, location and the value of memory, interweaving photography, collage and intaglio printmaking to illustrate the shifting point of contact between mass and space.
+Andrew Weatherill navigates changing landscapes to investigate perception, location and the value of memory, interweaving paint, photography and intaglio printmaking to illustrate the shifting point of contact between mass and space.